Description

 Tried: Use strings on the WASM binary to find the key and flag directly

-strings extracts only printable ASCII sequences and will not reveal the XOR key bytes (which are non-ASCII values like 0xf1, 0xa7, 0xed) or the ciphertext (also non-printable).
-You need wasm2wat or wasm-decompile to read the binary data segment as raw hex values and to trace the encoding logic in the copy_char function.
+strings extracts only printable ASCII, so it shows neither the key bytes, which are values like 0xf1 and 0xa7, nor the ciphertext, which is equally non-printable. wasm2wat or wasm-decompile reads the data segment as raw hex and lets you trace the encoding logic in copy_char.

 Tried: Skip wasm-decompile and rely solely on the raw WAT output from wasm2wat to find the key index formula

-Raw WAT represents the XOR and modulo as low-level stack operations (i32.xor, i32.rem_u, i32.sub) spread across many lines with no variable names, making the index formula 4 - (i % 5) very hard to recognize. wasm-decompile produces named pseudocode that makes the cyclic key pattern immediately visible; skipping it costs significant analysis time.
+Raw WAT expresses the XOR and modulo as low-level stack operations spread over many lines with no variable names, which makes the index formula very hard to spot. wasm-decompile produces named pseudocode where the cyclic key pattern is obvious; skipping it costs real analysis time.

 Learn more